-You came to learn what are the advantages of having an online business.
-Top of the list of advantages of ecommerce is low financial cost but other pros include selling internationally, retargeting customers, personalization of the buying experience, etc. These benefits of ecommerce will help you determine if starting an online store is right for you.
+You came to learn what are the advantages of having an ecommerce business.
+Top of the list of advantages of ecommerce is the low financial cost, but other pros include selling internationally, retargeting customers, personalization of the buying experience, etc. These benefits of ecommerce will help you determine if starting an online store is right for you.

 Ecommerce Advantage #1: Low Financial Cost

 One of the ecommerce benefits is that it has a lower startup cost.
 Physical retail stores have to pay up to thousands of dollars to rent one of their store locations.
 They also have several upfront costs such as store signs, store design, buying inventory, sales equipment, and more.
-Physical retail stores also have to pay staff to work and run each location.
+And let’s not forget, the store owner also has to hire staff to work and run each location.
 They may also need to hire security staff depending on the product value in the store.

 Ecommerce Advantage #2: 24/7 Potential Income

 Another advantage of ecommerce is that online stores are always open for business.
-With your Facebook ads, you can attract someone at 11 p.m. or 4 a.m. in any part of the world.
-Most physical location stores are open between 9 a.m. to 9 p.m.
-By being available at all hours, you can attract people who would normally pick up a product in stores, if the store were open.
+With Facebook ads, you can attract someone at 11 p.m. or 4 a.m. in any part of the world.
+In contrast, Most physical location stores are operational between 9 a.m. to 9 p.m., giving you a competitive edge.
+By being available at all hours, you can attract people who would normally pick up a product in stores if the outlet were open.

 Ecommerce Advantage #3: Sell Internationally

-Next on the list of ecommerce benefits is that a new brand can sell to customers around the world easily.
-You have the ability to discover your audience whether they’re in the U.K., South America, or neighboring countries.
+Next on the list of ecommerce benefits is that a new brand can easily sell to customers worldwide.
+You can discover your audience whether they’re in the U.K., South America, or neighboring countries.
 If you choose to dropship from AliExpress, many products offer affordable ePacket shipping or free shipping.
 This allows you to price and ship your products competitively to a worldwide audience.

 Ecommerce Advantage #4: Easy to Showcase Bestsellers

-Ecommerce benefits like being able to easily display best-sellers makes it easier to show off products to customers.
-While you can design a brick and mortar store to sway people to buy certain products, it’s easier for a customer to find the best-sellers in an online store.
+Ecommerce benefits like displaying best-sellers make it easier to show off products to your customers.
+While you can design a brick and mortar store to sway people to buy certain products, compared to going through different aisles and shelves, it’s easier for a customer to find the best-sellers in an online store.

-The reason why you want customers to buy your best-sellers is because they’re proven.
+The reason why you want customers to buy your best-sellers is that they’re proven.
 Other customers have already bought them and are happy with their purchase.
-If you want to showcase new products to customers you can include them in your upsell, email marketing or retargeting ads.
+If you want to showcase new products to customers, you can include them in your upsell, email marketing, or retargeting ads.
 With an ecommerce store, you can include great product photography and product descriptions to sway the customer’s choice.

 Ecommerce Advantage #5: Personalized Online Experience

-Website personalization, one of the online business advantages, can enhance the online shopping experience.
-Creating personalized landing pages for different audiences can entice them to buy from you without much extra work on your side.
+Website personalization can help enhance the online shopping experience.
+One of the biggest online business advantages is that you get to create personalized landing pages for different audiences.
+This can entice them to buy from you without much extra work on your part.
 It is not like customers coming into a physical store who you need to nurture from the first minute.
-You can do all the hard work before you launch a campaign and then relax once you release the campaign to your customer base.
+You can do all the hard work before you launch a campaign and then relax once you start marketing to your customer base.

-Product bundles can help the customer buy more for a better price increasing average order value.
+Product bundles can help the customer buy more for a better price, increasing the average order value.
 You can also personalize upsells based on what the customer has looked at or what you think they might like based on their purchase behavior.

 Ecommerce Advantage #6: Affordable Employees